LimJY03/JavaMatriculation/Past Year Theory Questions/PrePSPM2122_KMPh.md

 # **Question 02**

-The total wage of part time staff at "MAP OF THE SOUL” store is based on the wages per hour and t"e number of hours worked.
+The total wage of part time staff at "MAP OF THE SOUL” store is based on the wages per hour and the number of hours worked.
 In addition, if the staff has worked for more than 35 hours, then she or he can gets twice the wages per hour, for every extra hour that she or he has worked, otherwise the wages is based on the rate per hour.

 Calculate and display the total wage using the pseudocode algorithm.